Last updated: May 5, 2026

 What it is: Adult Foster Care is a MassHealth program for older adults and other adults who need help with daily care and live with the caregiver.
 The caregiver can live in the senior’s home, or the senior can live in the caregiver’s home.

-Who can get it or use it: The member must usually be on MassHealth Standard or CommonHealth, or enrolled in One Care, SCO, or PACE; be 16 or older; need help with at least one activity of daily living; and be able to live safely at home with caregiver support.
+Who can get it or use it: The member must usually be on MassHealth Standard or CommonHealth, or enrolled in One Care, Senior Care Options, or PACE.
+The member must be age 16 or older, need help with at least one activity of daily living, and be able to live safely at home with caregiver support.
 Family members can serve as caregivers, but spouses and legal guardians cannot.

 How it helps: This is often the best option when an adult child already lives with the senior or is willing to move in.
 The caregiver is paid by the AFC provider, not directly by the senior.
 The program also includes nursing oversight and care management.
-MassHealth’s bulletin sets minimum caregiver compensation at $25 a day for Level I and $49 a day for Level II, though some providers may pay more.
+MassHealth’s AFC caregiver bulletin sets minimum caregiver compensation at $25 a day for Level I and $49 a day for Level II.
+Some providers may pay more.

 How to apply or use it: Start with MassHealth Customer Service, your local Aging Services Access Point, or an AFC provider in your area.
-MassHealth requires prior authorization, and the clinical guidelines say the member’s primary care provider must order AFC.
+MassHealth requires prior authorization.
+The AFC medical guidelines say the member’s primary care provider must order AFC.

 What it is: The PCA program is Massachusetts’ main self-directed care program.
 The senior or disabled adult is the employer.
 That means the member chooses the worker, sets the schedule, trains the worker, and signs off on time worked.

-Who can get it or use it: To qualify, the member must be on MassHealth Standard or CommonHealth, have a permanent or chronic disability, and need physical assistance with two or more activities of daily living.
+Who can get it or use it: To qualify, the member must be on MassHealth Standard or CommonHealth, have a permanent or chronic disability, and need physical help with two or more activities of daily living.
 The member must also be able to manage services or have help managing them.
-Massachusetts says the worker cannot be the consumer’s spouse, parent or foster parent if the consumer is a minor, or surrogate.
-For older adults, that means an adult child can often be the paid PCA, but the spouse cannot.
+Massachusetts says a worker cannot be hired if the worker is the consumer’s spouse, parent or foster parent if the consumer is a minor, or surrogate.
+For older adults, an adult child can often be the paid PCA, but the spouse cannot.

 How it helps: This is the strongest Massachusetts option when the senior needs hands-on help every day but does not need a live-in Adult Foster Care setup.
 The program is flexible.
 It can cover personal care, transfers, bathing, grooming, meals, light housekeeping, shopping, and transportation to medical appointments, depending on the authorized care plan.
 A Personal Care Management agency helps the member learn the rules, assess eligibility, and prepare the service agreement and backup plan.
 Payroll is handled by Tempus Unlimited, the MassHealth PCA fiscal intermediary.

 How much do PCAs get paid in Massachusetts?
 Massachusetts published PCA wage rates effective July 1, 2025.
 A PCA who has not completed the required new-hire orientation is paid $19.50 an hour.
 PCAs who completed the orientation, or are exempt, are paid $20.00 to $22.40 an hour based on seniority.
 For approved complex care tasks, MassHealth added a $3.25-an-hour differential starting January 1, 2026.
-Overtime also matters: a PCA can work up to 50 hours a week without overtime prior authorization, and up to 66 hours only with MassHealth overtime approval.
+Overtime also matters: a PCA can work up to 50 hours a week without overtime prior authorization, and up to 66 hours only with MassHealth approval under the PCA overtime policy.

 MassHealth home health aide services: the limited spouse-friendly path